gdsbook/book/notebooks/09_spatial_inequality.md

     return pop_shares, income_shares
 ```

-We can use the same strategy as above to calculate the lorenz curves for all the years in our datasets:
+We can use the same strategy as above to calculate the Lorenz curves for all the years in our datasets:
 ```python
 lorenz_curves = pci_df[years].apply(lorenz, axis=0)
 ```